yinfredyue/yinfredyue.github.io2/_posts/2021-03-24-[2]-database-storage.md

 - **Linked list**: header page stores a pointer to a list of free pages, and a pointer to data pages.
 A sequential scan is needed to find a specific page.

-- **Page directory**: the DBMS maintains special pages that track locations of data pages and fre pages.
+- **Page directory**: the DBMS maintains special pages that track locations of data pages and free pages.

 ## Page Layout